filipe-muniz/Filipe-Muniz/README.md

-I'm a Computer Science student from Brazil with experience in full-stack development, working primarily with React.js and Node.js.
+I'm a Computer Science student from Brazil with experience in full-stack development, working primarily with React.js and Java.
 In college, I was part of a research team exploring Large Language Models (LLMs) for sentiment analysis in Natural Language Processing (NLP)